Farming Packs and Gems with Jund Fling

 Maximize your MTG rewards with a deep dive into Jund Fling strategies.
 Learn how to efficiently farm packs and gems while enjoying competitive play.

-I personally believe that the deck and archetype is better suited for best-of-one due to it's "gotcha" type of win condition.
+I personally believe that the deck and archetype are better suited for best-of-one due to its "gotcha" type of win condition.
 I also decided to try something different this time to see if we could use it to generate some resources in a Standard Bo1 Event.

 MKM Cards Used in the Deck